Posted by matijs

 def said aform(input(“foo”), submit) { w_link(“click here”) { “you said: #{arg :foo}”}} end

-Tags 2 comments no trackbacks
+2 comments

-Posted by matijs 14/02/2008 at 21h35
+Posted by matijs

 I’m upset.
 I’m so upset that I was originally going to call this entry “Fuck you, Python”.
 Now, I realize that’s not a very nice thing to say, and actually, Python can’t really help it anyway.
-Except by not existing1.
+Except by not existing.

 Why, why, why must every other new language created these days have significant indenting?
 You see a new language, like Cobra, you read the overview of features, and you go, cool, great runtime performance, static and dynamic typing, and contracts, too.
 So you browse on to the hello world example, and boom! the absence of end-of-block tokens hits you in the face like an iron fist.